-The calculation above results in a 28.68 percent annual decrease of \$31,723 for water and a 111.82 percent annual increase of \$100,271 for wastewater.
+The calculation above results in a 28.68 percent annual decrease (or \$31,723) for water and a 111.82 percent annual increase (or \$100,271) for wastewater.

 Orangewood serves approximately 475 water customers and 432 wastewater customers.
 Forty-three water customers receive wastewater services from another entity.
-In prior cases when the customer bases were similar for water and wastewater, staff recommends that the water system overearnings be netted against the wastewater system underearnings, resulting in net utility underearnings.
-In this case, the customer bases are dissimilar and netting would result in the water system subsidizing the wastewater system.
+In prior cases when the customer bases are similar for water and wastewater, staff recommends that the water system overearnings be netted against the wastewater system underearnings, resulting in net utility underearnings.
+In this case, the customer bases are dissimilar, and netting would result in the water system subsidizing the wastewater system.
 Therefore, staff recommends reducing the water system revenues.

 Staff realizes that reducing the water rates can promote customers to use an excessive amount of water and also undercuts SWFWMD's effort to promote conservation.
 However, staff's only option was to reduce rates since the Utility's water system is overearning.
 As mentioned earlier, in this case, staff could have netted the water system overearnings against the wastewater system to avoid the reduction in rates, however; the two customer bases are dissimilar.
-Staff has been in contact with SWFWMD, and SWFWMD's staff has stated that Orangewood has not exceeded their capita.
-Furthermore, District staff also indicated that due to low per capita water use, there were no conservation requirements for this utility.
+Staff has been in contact with SWFWMD, and SWFWMD's staff has stated that Orangewood has not exceeded their per capita limit.
+Furthermore, District staff also indicated that due to low per capita water use, no conservation requirements have been adopted for this utility.
 Based on the above, staff believes that reducing the water rates is appropriate in this case.
-Revenue requirement is shown on Schedule No. 3.
+The recommended revenue requirements are shown on Schedule Nos.
+3-A and 3-B for water and wastewater, respectively.

 Issue 9: What are the appropriate rate structures for the Utility's various customer classes?

 Recommendation: The appropriate rate structure for the water and wastewater systems' residential and non-residential class is a base facility charge (BFC)/uniform gallonage charge rate structure.
+The unmetered residential customers of the mobile home park should be charged a bulk water rate wherein the BFC should be based on 80 percent of the ERCs.
 The water system's 2 kgals allotment should be removed from the BFC, and the BFC cost recovery should be set at 50 percent.
 The appropriate rate structure for Orangewood's wastewater system should be changed to a BFC/gallonage charge rate structure.
-The residential wastewater cap monthly gallon age cap should be set at 8,000 gallons (8 kgal).
+The unmetered residential customers of the mobile home park should be charged a bulk wastewater rate wherein the BFC should be based on 80 percent of the ERCs.
+The residential monthly wastewater cap should be set at 6,000 gallons (6 kgal).
 The non-residential gallonage charge should be 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system should be set at 50 percent.
 (Bruce)